I successfully married pork and boxed stuffing into a cute little … muffin! The Stuffin Muffin becomes THE PUFFIN!!!

 Here’s what you need to make this wildly creative, culinary masterpiece:

 - two eggs (three, actually.
 I’ll explain later),

 - and a box of good ole’ prepared stuffin’.

 It’s always nice to try and match the flavors for this extravaganza.
 I mean, if you get ground pork.. try and used the boxed stuffing specifically for pork.
 If you get ground turkey, (which is perfectly acceptable protein choice in this situation for all you turkey lurvers out there), use the stuffing for turkey.

 I know, I know…..
 Thank you for pointing out the fact that I combined ground pork and turkey Stove Top Stuffing.
 But ground pork was what my freezer had, and turkey boxed stuffing was what the store had.
 No big deal.
 I’m comfortable flying that kind of flag out there for everyone to see.

 You know, the REBEL flag, and if you’re comfortable with it, you should too!

 Ok, so, because I can’t just be normal and go along with direction, I like to “doctor” things up.
 That would the boxed stuffing that I’m talking about.
 If you have extra “aromatics” in your fridge folks, doctor it up!
-I started sauteing celery (and lots of it because celery and I have had an intense love / love relationship for many years), and onion with a touch of garlic.
+I started sauteing celery (and lots of it because celery and I have had an intense love/love relationship for many years), and onion with a touch of garlic.
 That particular day, I decided to live on the edge and add some hot chili flakes to the party.
-I added about a tablespoon and half.
+I added about a tablespoon.
+(KEEP READING!!!)

 Turns out I’m not as edgy as I thought.